-As one of the country’s premier residential treatment centers for depression, Solstice provides teenage girls with an opportunity to heal which is specifically tailored to meet their needs.
-Between our purposefully and uniquely designed trauma therapy program, to our the focus on clinical specialization which is bolstered through constant collaboration of our therapists, Solstice is a highly qualified residential treatment center for depression which can address the complex needs of adolescent girls and help them get back on the path to healing.
+As one of the country’s premier residential treatment centers for depression, Solstice provides teenage girls and assigned female at birth with an opportunity to heal which is specifically tailored to meet their needs.
+Between our purposefully and uniquely designed trauma therapy program, to our the focus on clinical specialization which is bolstered through constant collaboration of our therapists, Solstice is a highly qualified residential treatment center for depression which can address the complex needs of adolescent girls and assigned female at birth and help them get back on the path to healing.

-Solstice is safe place for the teenage girls who are here.
-It creates a secure environment for these girls which then allows them to follow a path of self healing and reflection in with supportive staff and peers alike.
+Solstice is safe place for the teenage girls and assigned female at birth who are here.
+It creates a secure environment for these girls and assigned female at birth which then allows them to follow a path of self healing and reflection in with supportive staff and peers alike.
 A focus on the family is critical to our program’s approach.
 We put an emphasis on consistent family contact.
 We do this through family therapy sessions, family seminars, multi-family groups, and experiential interventions.
 At Solstice, we believe that self-sustaining, lifelong change is created through remarkable people.
 With quality people, whether they are staff, therapists, counselors, teachers or even the students themselves, we know that quality programming follows.

 The Solstice Difference

-Solstice is the result of decades of experience working with adolescent girls in residential treatment centers for depression.
-Over time, we have been able to develop a specialized, clinically intensive program which is based on the specific challenges and needs, and sensitivities that young women face on a daily basis.
+Solstice is the result of decades of experience working with adolescent girls and assigned female at birth in residential treatment centers for depression.
+Over time, we have been able to develop a specialized, clinically intensive program which is based on the specific challenges and needs, and sensitivities that young people face on a daily basis.

 At Solstice, we focus on respected, evidence- based approaches to the challenges our students face which include dealing with depression that may have been caused by trauma, loss, emotional disturbance, relationship deterioration, or impulsive and addictive behaviors.
 This helps us to form the Solstice Difference.
 Our approach to healing is holistic and it treats the mind, body, and soul.
 We feel as though this is just one of many aspects that helps to set us apart from other Residential treatment centers for depression.